cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ```

 - Because the data in a **Secret** is base64 encoded we will use *kubectl* itself to generate the yaml:

 ```
  kubectl create secret generic ads-db-secrets --from-file initdb.sql --dry-run -o yaml > ads-db-secrets.yaml
 ```

-  Because of the `--dry-run` parameter this will only generate a yaml and does not create the secret itself.
+- Because of the `--dry-run` parameter this will only generate a yaml and does not create the **Secret** itself.

 - Now open the file `ads-db-secrets.yaml` and add the proper labels for component and modul.
 Add `type: Opaque` and also remove the `creationTimestamp`.
 Save the changes.